e-v-o-l-v-e/local-content-share/README.md

 ---

-A simple web application for sharing content (files and text) within your local network across any device.
-The app can be launched via its binary or as a container.
+A simple web application for sharing text snippets and files within your local network across any device.
+The app is launched via an executable or as a container.
 The primary features are:

-- Make arbitrary text content available to view/share on any device in the local network
+- Make plain text snippets available to view/share on any device in the local network
 - Upload files and make them available to view/download on any device in the local network
 - Access content through a clean, modern interface with dark mode support that looks good on mobile too
-- Pure HTTP API, i.e., *no use of websockets* - this is good as it means *no external communications*
+- Pure HTTP API, i.e., *no use of websockets* - this is a good thing as it means *no external communications needed*
-- It can also be installed as a PWA (so it shows as an icon in mobile home screens)
+- Available as a PWA (so it shows as an icon in mobile home screens)
+- Rename snippets of files uploaded to easily find them in the UI
+- Available as a binary for MacOS, Windows, and Linux for both x86-64 and ARM64 architectures
+- Multi-arch (x86-64 and ARM64) Docker image that works well with reverse proxies

 > [!NOTE]
 > This application is meant to be deployed within your homelab only.
 There is no authentication mechanism implemented.